[To IT salesmen] Think of engineers as national idols!

 Selling Engineers, Not Services

-I now confidently recommend server maintenance services to my clients,
+I now confidently recommend server maintenance services to my clients.

-and it's all thanks to our engineers.
+This is all thanks to our engineers.

 Server maintenance is a service provided by engineers

-just like a manager selling an idol!!
+Just like a manager promoting an idol!

 The main earner is the engineer (idol)